 Scow Charlie Crawford

 Later in 1872, the “Charlie Crawford” a three-masted shallow draft scow freighter used to carry raw iron ore from the Upper Peninsula to Caseville’s Iron Works.
-The ironworks was run about a year, and then due to the Long Depression (1873-1879), depressed iron prices and high fuel prices the operation ceased.
+The ironworks were run about a year, and then due to the Long Depression (1873-1879), depressed iron prices and high fuel prices the operation ceased.
 The furnace stood vacant and idle for years.
 The red brick kiln was torn down and each brick was cleaned for reuse.
 Today some of these bricks can be seen in several buildings in Caseville.
 The Blue Water Inn is one of the most notable businesses where the original chimney bricks were used.

 The Charlie Crawford also seemed to suffer its share of events.
 The Indianapolis News reported in November of 1879 that: